google-ar/WebARonTango/README.md

   is_clang = true
   symbol_level = 1  # Faster build with fewer symbols. -g1 rather than -g2
   ```
-9. Copy and paste all the content from the `chromium/src` folder of this repository the `~/chromium/src` folder just created some steps before.
+9. Copy and paste all the content from the `chromium/src` folder inside this repository to the `~/chromium/src` folder just created in the step number 2 above.
 Override every possible conflict that may arise if you use the file explorer by merging and replacing.
-Otherwise, you can use the following command line: `cp -r PATH_TO_THIS_FOLDER/* ~/chromium/src`
+You can use the following command line too: `cp -r PATH_TO_THIS_REPOS_SRC_FOLDER/* ~/chromium/src`.
 10. Prepare to build: `~/chromium/src$ gn args out/webar_57.0.2987.5`. **NOTE**: once the command is executed, the vi editor will show you the content of the `args.gn` file just edited a few steps before.
-Just exit with `:q!`.
+Just exit by pressing ESC and typing colon and `q` with an exclamation mark = `:q!`.
 11. Install the build dependencies: `~/chromium/src$ build/install-build-deps-android.sh`
-12. Synchronize the resources once again: `~/chromium/src$ gclient sync`
+12. Synchronize the resources once again: `~/chromium/src$ gclient sync --disable-syntax-validation`
 13. Setup the environment: `~/chromium/src$ . build/android/envsetup.sh`

-I know, many steps to be followed, but once you have completed all of them (remember that some will take a loooong time to finish), you won't need to execute them again (except from `gclient sync` that you may need to execute it occassionally).
+I know, many steps to be followed, but once you have completed all of them (remember that some will take a loooong time to finish), you won't need to execute them again (except from `gclient sync --disable-syntax-validation` that you may need to execute it occassionally if you rebase from one tag to another for example).

 ## 2. Build, install and run